Notable Kings of the Western Zhou Dynasty

-They went very well and had conquered many places in the beginning; but later, the king and many of his soldiers suddenly perished in a river.
+They went very well and conquered many places initially, but later, the king and many of his soldiers suddenly perished in a river.

 The Zhou Empire lost its king, as well as the main force.

-A brave general risked his life to take the king's body out of the river and carried it back to the capital; he was given a noble title by the new king later.
+A brave general risked his life to take the king's body out of the river and carry it back to the capital; he was given a noble title by the new king later.

 Unearthed Set of Weapons of the Zhou Dynasty — Shanxi Museum (Photo by Dongmaiying)

 The reason why so many brave and experienced soldiers and the king drowned together was not noted in historical documents.

-With the many military achievements of King Zhao of Zhou and his powerful army, they wouldn’t be beaten such quickly and utterly.
+With the many military achievements of King Zhao of Zhou and his powerful army, they wouldn't have been beaten such quickly and utterly.

-Some people said that they all died because the bridge broke down, some believed that those boats they used were of bad quality, while others thought they came into a big earthquake or large groups of crocodiles.
+Some people said they all died because the bridge broke down, some believed that those boats they used were of bad quality, while others thought they came into a big earthquake or large groups of crocodiles.

 After this tragedy, the king's crown prince, his first son Ji Man ascended the throne.